 Face it, your parties are good, but they can probably be better.
 This is your year to be at the top of your party-hosting game!
-Don’t let the stress of the holidays and party planning weigh you down.
+Don’t let the stress of party planning weigh you down.
 Instead, use these helpful hints from local entertaining experts to throw the bash of the season.
 Whether it be a small get together with friends and family or a gathering of the entire town, these tips and words of wisdom will come in handy.

 1. Avoid the setup and cleanup.

-Do so by hosting your holiday party at a location that is not your home!
+Do so by hosting your party at a location that is not your home!
 Consider a seated dinner for 32 at Le Sel, a mid-sized mingle at The Bridge Building or Ruby, or an all-out bash at Houston Station.
 With dozens of Nashville event spaces of all shapes and sizes, your options for party throwing are endless.
 For venues organized by size, check out our “Ultimate Guide to Nashville’s Event Spaces.”

 Expert advice: “Holiday parties and other gatherings are much more enjoyable when held somewhere other than your personal home,” says Max Goldberg, co-owner of Strategic Hospitality.
 “All you have to do is show up.
 A quality event will be planned ahead of time by a knowledgeable sales person that can accommodate all of your needs and take the stress off of you.
 Take the night off, and let others do the work so you, too, can enjoy the fun!”